prerender/prerender/README.md

 ###### CloudFront

-You may be tempted to use CloudFront (the Amazon's CDN) to accelerate even more the process by caching HTML.
+You may be tempted to use CloudFront (the Amazon's CDN) to accelerate the process even more by caching HTML.
 Doing so is
 easy: just create a CloudFront distribution in front of your Prerender server.
 By default, Prerender returns a response with a Cache-Control value of 86400 seconds (24 hours).
-CloudFront will reuse this header, so that if the same URL (let's say: `http://myprerender-service.com/http://www.myurl.com`) is asked two times within 24 hours, CloudFront will immediately returns the answer without even hitting your Prerender service.
+CloudFront will reuse this header, so that if the same URL (let's say: `http://myprerender-service.com/http://www.myurl.com`) is asked two times within 24 hours, CloudFront will immediately return the answer without even hitting your Prerender service.

 However, please note that if your Prerender service is hosted on the same AWS region as your S3 bucket, the performance increase may be minor (latency between AWS services in same region is already pretty low).